freebirdjs/freebird-base/docs/GadgetClass.md

 {
     sensorValue: 26.4,
     unit: 'Cels',
-    ...             // There may be other properties
+    ...             // There may be other attributes
 }
 */